Environmental Health

 Foodborne Illness Investigation

 Environmental Health Services responds to all reports of suspected foodborne illnesses implicating food sold or served in the Western Tidewater Health District.
 Signs and symptoms vary, but common symptoms include vomiting, abdominal cramps, and diarrhea.
 Most cases of foodborne illness last between 24-48 hours.
 Symptoms generally appear between 2 to 36 hours after eating the suspected food.
-Most cases are isolated events and are not associated with large outbreaks; however, there are times the health department investigates outbreaks involving groups attending the same function.
-For additional information on foodborne illnesses, visit the CDC or FDA websites.
+Most cases are isolated events and are not associated with large outbreaks.
+However, there are times the health department investigates outbreaks involving groups attending the same function.
+For additional information on foodborne illnesses please visit the VDH Foodborne Diseases and Outbreaks webpage.

 Our goal is to identify the foods responsible for the illness.
 Collecting accurate and complete information from the persons involved helps us do this.
 We also perform a thorough review to identify food handling practices that may have contributed to the illness.
 Not always, but sometimes it is even necessary to collect samples of the suspected food.